-Issue/Suggestion/Recommendation Status Comments/Disposition 34.1 "We welcome consideration of the following topics that were raised by the BC in January 2016: [ metrics suggested in other categories are reported elsewhere in this document ] Number of reported cases of phishing Incidence of cybercrime Incidence of abuse: - Number of abuse complaints against gTLD registrars involving malicious or abusive registrations - Number of unique second-level domain names in gTLDs that had abuse complaints filed against them - Number of times a response was made to a report of abuse."
-(BC) Active ICANN appreciates this feedback and has included this in discussion topics for the Advisory Panel.
-34.2 "Despite not commenting earlier about the topics below, we note their inclusion in the Beta report and support the development of metrics for these items as helpful additions to the Index: [metrics supported in other categories are summarized under those category headings] Number of gTLD registrar security breaches reported to ICANN • Number of complaints reported to ICANN regarding misleading information from gTLD registrars and resellers • Number of compliance issues with gTLD registry services detected by ICANN SLA monitoring system" (BC) Active ICANN appreciates this feedback and has included this in discussion topics for the Advisory Panel.
+Issue/Suggestion/Recommendation Status Comments/Disposition 34.1 "We welcome consideration of the following topics that were raised by the BC in January 2016: [metrics suggested in other categories are reported elsewhere in this document ] Number of reported cases of phishing Incidence of cybercrime Incidence of abuse: - Number of abuse complaints against gTLD registrars involving malicious or abusive registrations - Number of unique second-level domain names in gTLDs that had abuse complaints filed against them - Number of times a response was made to a report of abuse."
+(BC) Discussed ICANN appreciates this feedback.
+After discussions with the Advisory Panel, additional metrics have been recommended for inclusion into the Draft version 1 schema, including some of those cited here.
+The consultant assessing this draft Version 1.0 schema will also have the opportunity to indicate whether any other metrics may have been missed.
+34.2 "Despite not commenting earlier about the topics below, we note their inclusion in the Beta report and support the development of metrics for these items as helpful additions to the Index: [metrics supported in other categories are summarized under those category headings] Number of gTLD registrar security breaches reported to ICANN • Number of complaints reported to ICANN regarding misleading information from gTLD registrars and resellers • Number of compliance issues with gTLD registry services detected by ICANN SLA monitoring system" (BC) Discussed ICANN appreciates this feedback.
+After discussions with the Advisory Panel, additional metrics have been recommended for inclusion into the Draft version 1 schema, including some of those cited here.
+The consultant assessing this draft Version 1.0 schema will also have the opportunity to indicate whether any other metrics may have been missed.